CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/gtceu/material.md

   and `"generate_plate"`.
 * `"generate_dense"`: Generate a dense plate for this material.
 Requires `"generate_plate"`.
 * `"generate_round"`: Generate a dense plate for this material.
+* `"is_magnetic`: Add this to your Material if it is a magnetic form of another material (like Magnetic Steel).

 Available MaterialFlags for Materials with `GemProperty`: